News from the Centre for Health and Clinical Research (CHCR)

 The Centre held a showcase conference on 5 April in the Exhibition and Conference Centre, UWE Bristol; attended by over 85 people including staff, students and external stakeholders.
 Following a welcome from Professor Martin Boddy (Pro Vice-Chancellor Research and Enterprise, UWE Bristol), we heard from our first keynote lecturer: John Macleod (Professor of Clinical Epidemiology and Primary Care, Bristol Medical School).
 John provided an interesting overview of his research as well as regional developments in relation to the proposed NIHR Applied Research Collaboration.

 In the following session, we heard about projects representing each of the six CHCR themes.
 The long lunch break provided an excellent opportunity for networking and poster viewing.
 The post-lunch keynote lecture from Krysia Dziedzic, Arthritis Research UK Professor of Musculoskeletal Therapies (Keele University) drew everyone together again.
-We heard about her outstanding research that has had clear impact on clinical practice and we look forward to continuing to work with Krysia as a newly appointed Visiting Professor in the Faculty.
+We heard about her outstanding research that has had clear impact on clinical practice and we look forward to continuing to work with Krysia as a newly appointed Visiting Professor.

 The final session of the seminar was dedicated to further research projects from each theme.
 Staff representing the School of Health and Social Wellbeing swept the board with both overall (Dr Alison Llewellyn) and student (Sharon Grieve) poster prizes as well as top tweeter (Dr Sally Dowling).
 The following representative quote from the feedback forms indicates the success of the event: "Excellent keynote lectures and productive networking opportunities.
 Theme showcases also extremely interesting and informative range of projects."